S1001C/S1001C/README.md

 ## ⚡ Fun Fact

-I love solving puzzles and playing chess in my free time!
+I love solving puzzles and playing football in my free time!

 ## 📚 Education

-- **University Name**
+- **Chandigarh University**
   - Bachelor of Science in Computer Science
-  - Expected Graduation: Month, Year
+  - Expected Graduation: May, 2026